Emilio Bonifácio: Florida / Miami Marlins (2009–2012)

-Toronto Blue Jays
+Toronto Blue Jays (2013)

 On November 19, 2012, Bonifácio was traded to the Toronto Blue Jays along with Josh Johnson, José Reyes, John Buck, and Mark Buehrle, in exchange for Jeff Mathis, Adeiny Hechavarria, Henderson Álvarez, Yunel Escobar, Jake Marisnick, Anthony DeSclafani, and Justin Nicolino.
 On January 18, 2013, it was announced that the Blue Jays had avoided arbitration with Bonifácio, signing him to a one-year contract worth $2.6 million.
 Bonifácio opened the season as Toronto's second baseman, but he also got time in the outfield at the start of the season, mainly when Maicer Izturis, the opening day third baseman, would play second base.
 Through April, Izturis had more starts at second base than Bonifácio.
 After the Opening Day shortstop José Reyes was injured and replacement Munenori Kawasaki struggled, Izturis got more time at shortstop, giving Bonifácio the bulk of the starts at second base in May and June, with Mark DeRosa also getting starts at second.
 Bonifácio was used more off the bench in July after slumping to a .203 start with 51 strikeouts through the first 3 months of the season.
 He was used at left field more when Melky Cabrera hurt his knee on August 1, and he also got time at center field when Colby Rasmus hurt his oblique on August 11.
 In 94 games with the Blue Jays, he hit .218 with 3 HR, 20 RBI and 66 strikeouts.

-Kansas City Royals
+Kansas City Royals (2013)

 On August 14, 2013, Bonifácio was traded to the Kansas City Royals in exchange for cash or a player to be named later.
 Bonifácio recorded his 500th career hit on August 17, 2013.
 Bonifácio was used mostly at second base with the Royals in 2013, but also saw time at third base and center field.
 In 42 games with the Royals in 2013, he hit .285 with 8 XBH, 11 RBI and 21 runs.
 Overall in 2013 (136 games), he hit .243 with 3 HR, 31 RBI, 54 runs, 103 strikeouts.
 Due to Bonifácio's outstanding speed in 2013, Emilio stole 28 bases in 36 attempts.
 He was designated for assignment on February 1, 2014, and released on February 12.

-Chicago Cubs
+Chicago Cubs (2014)

 Bonifácio was signed to a minor league contract by the Chicago Cubs on February 15, 2014.
 On March 30, 2014, the Cubs announced that he had made the opening day roster.
 Bonifácio hit his first home run as a Cub on June 7, snapping the longest homer-less streak of any active player, excluding pitchers.
+Bonifácio holds the record for most hits in his first seven games as a Cub, with 17.